Daddy Yankee: 1992–1999: Career beginnings

-Often considered to be one of the pioneers within the reggaeton genre, Ayala was originally going to become a professional baseball player but he was shot in the leg while taking a break from a studio recording session.
-The bullet was never removed and he credits this incident with allowing him to pursue a musical career.
+Often considered to be one of the pioneers within the reggaeton genre, Ayala was originally going to become a professional baseball player prior to being shot in the leg while taking a break from a studio recording session - the bullet was never removed.
 He first appeared on the 1992 DJ Playero's Mixtape, Playero 34, with the song "So' Persigueme, No Te Detengas".
 Daddy Yankee would then rise to prominence after his appearance on "Playero 37" which includes his first hits "Donde Mi No Vengas" and "Yamilette" which he continued to perform live in concert throughout his career until his recent retirement.
 His first official studio project as a solo artist was No Mercy, which was released on April 2, 1995, through White Lion Records and BM Records in Puerto Rico.
 Early in his career he attempted to imitate the rap style of Vico C. He went on to emulate other artists in the genre, including DJ Playero, DJ Nelson, and Tempo taking elements from their styles in order to develop an original style with the Dembow rhythm.
 In doing so, he eventually abandoned the traditional model of rap and became one of the first artists to perform reggaeton.
 Throughout the 1990s, Daddy Yankee appeared in several of DJ Playero's underground mixtapes which were banned by the Puerto Rican government due to explicit lyrics; these songs would later be among the first reggaeton songs ever produced.